 - Sometimes Royal Mail advises complainants to register with the Mailing Preference Service and/or to contact the Direct Marketing Association about how to reduce unsolicited mail.
 If they do, explain that your complaint is about Royal Mail ignoring your registration with its Door-to-Door Opt-Out.
 The Mailing Preference Service is an opt-out scheme for addressed junk mail and the Direct Marketing Association will not be able to assist you – they've got nothing to do with Door-to-Door Opt-Out.

 - Royal Mail may ask you to forward the items you're complaining about to one of its customer services centres.
 This is a reasonable request; they want you to establish whether or not the items have been delivered via the door-to-door service indeed.
 However, it is also reasonable for you to refuse to let go of your 'evidence' and to spend money on postage.
-You can offer to send scans via e-mail (if you're able to scan the items) or ask them to provide you with a pre-paid envelope.
+You can offer to send photos or scans via e-mail or ask them to provide you with a pre-paid envelope.
 Or, you could give them a description of the item, including any codes on the item that may identify when and where it was delivered.